Algerian nuthatch: Distribution and habitat

-The Algerian/Kabyle nuthatch is the only bird endemic to Algeria.
-It inhabits certain areas of Kabylia, where it has been recorded in five localities isolated from each other by areas unsuitable for its survival.
+The Algerian nuthatch is the only bird endemic to Algeria.
+It inhabits certain areas of Kabylia, where it has been recorded in five localities isolated from each other by deforested areas unsuitable for its survival.
 It was first discovered on Mount Babor, only about 20 km2 from the Mediterranean coast.
 Its optimal habitat covers only 2.5 km2, and the area is home to only 80 pairs according to a 1985 estimate.
-Then it was spotted in Guerrouch, within the Taza National Park, in June 1989, which has a larger population of around 350 individuals.
+Then in June 1989 it was found in Guerrouch, within the Taza National Park, which has a larger population of around 350 individuals.
 Smaller numbers were discovered in 1990 in two other localities near this park, in Tamentout and Djimla.
-In the spring of 2018, a new breeding site was discovered in Ghabet Ezzen which is located between the communes of Chahna and Oudjana in the Jijel province.
-On September 24 of the same year, two amateur ornithologists, Karim Haddad and Larbi Afoutni, went to the site; about twenty individuals were observed and photographed in the Lerabaa forest.
+In the spring of 2018, a new breeding site was discovered in Ghabet Ezzen, between the communes of Chahna and Oudjana in the Jijel province.
+On 24 September of the same year, two amateur ornithologists, Karim Haddad and Larbi Afoutni, went to the site; about twenty individuals were observed and photographed in the Lerabaa forest.
 The bird could be present in other oak groves of Petite Kabylie, but has not been documented yet.